BKer/RandomWallpaper/README.md

 You can put those files in `~/.config/systemd/user/` and name them for example:
 `randomwallpaper.service` and `randomwallpaper.timer`.
 Afterwards enable the
 timer using `systemctl --user enable randomwallpaper.timer`

+Ideally this service should depend on an xorg.target or wm.target.
+However I'm not starting Xorg as a systemd unit yet.

 ## License
 The MIT License (MIT)